 Your Job.
 For this project, you will help the Badly Coded developers with assessing and improving the security of bcbasic.
 Specifically, you will audit the code to look for memory safety vulnerabilities.
 Then you will test how the vulnerabilit(y/ies) you have found can be exploited.
-Those you'll do these tasks in front of the computer, the end result will be a written report describing your findings.
+Though you'll do these tasks in front of the computer, the end result will be a written report describing your findings.
 The next sections describe these tasks in more detail.

 Code Auditing.
-The next step of the project is to look for bugs in the bcbasic source code that might be a problem for security.
+The first step of the project is to look for bugs in the bcbasic source code that might be a problem for security.
+You are allowed and in fact recommended to this step as a group.
 The threat model for this assignment is intentionally circumscribed.
 The potentially malicious input is the BCBASIC program supplied to the interpreter (in fact BCBASIC programs can't themselves take other input).
 The attacker's goal is to take over the interpreter program with a control-flow hijacking attack.
 In the testing context, this hijacking doesn't make any further damage possible because the interpreter program doesn't have special privileges.
 But you should imagine that BCBASIC is being prepared to be used in a context like JavaScript in a web browser, where the program will be untrusted and control-flow hijacking would allow other malicious actions.